 Central Coast Mariners are in a poor form, preparing for the match after five consecutive losses against Melbourne Victory, Western United, Western Sydney, Kawasaki Frontale and Johor Darul T, currently in the midst of a nine-game winless stretch.
 Their backline remains a concern, with goals conceded across eight consecutive matches.

 Auckland and Central Coast Mariners meet in A-League with their goal-scorers and playmakers ready to take on pivotal roles.
 Auckland’s attacking options, crafted under Steve Corica’s leadership, have been bolstered by Guillermo May and Neyder Moreno, the team’s top scorer, both of whom have contributed crucial goals and assists.
-Moreno leads Auckland’s scoring charts in A-League this season with eight goals, with De Vries leading their creative tally in the league with six assists.
+Moreno leads Auckland’s scoring charts in A-League this season with eight goals, with De Vries leading their creative tally in the league with seven assists.
 Logan Rogerson, Jake Brimmer and Hiroki Sakai have made their presence felt as well, chipping in with decisive contributions in attack.

 ScoreBat is covering Auckland vs Central Coast Mariners in real time, providing the live stream and live score of the match, team line-ups, full match stats, live match commentary and official video highlights.
 We cover all matches of the A-League of Australia in real time and provide live streaming whenever possible.